nriddiford/Bioinformatics_training/README.md

 rm *lines*.txt
 ```

 ### 3. Getting code from Github

 #### 3.1 Get code from github

+Have a look at one of repositories on Github: https://github.com/nriddiford/alleleFreqs

+Github is a place where we can store code-based projects, and track changes as they're made.
+This particular repository contains a few scripts that all involve working with allele frequencies.
+Click on the folder `script` to see some of the code, and click again on `alleleFreqs.R`.
+This code is written in `R` (`.R`), and we're going to use it in the next step to plot some varscan data.

 Open iTerm2 and type the following:

 ```